The Carmela & Ronnie Pignatelli Foundation

 - Financial Efficiency is Paramount: The foundation requires charities to maintain a grants-to-revenue ratio above 80%.
 This is significantly higher than typical nonprofit benchmarks and reflects their commitment to ensuring grant funding has maximum benefit.
 Charities should clearly demonstrate their financial efficiency in applications.

 - Niche or Specialist Mandate: The foundation specifically states it “sponsors charities with a niche or specialist mandate.”
-Applicants should clearly articulate what makes their work specialized or focused, rather than presenting as generalist organizations.
+Applicants should clearly articulate what makes their work specialised or focused, rather than presenting as generalist organisations.

 - Overseas Project Priority: The foundation explicitly states “the majority of grants are awarded for overseas projects.”
 Charities working internationally in Africa, Asia, and Latin America appear particularly well-positioned, though UK projects are also funded.